jkurz/MSS-Code-Guidelines/README.md

 ## JavaScript
 The JavaScript guidelines are based off of [idiomatic.js][idiomatic].
+Currently ES5 is supported in all MSS client side applications.
+ES6 can be written on the server by running node with the harmony flag or using [io.js](https://iojs.org).

+* Do not use ES6 for client side applications.
+Currently ES6 requires transpilation to be ready for production.
+If you are working on an internal project, then its ok to mess around with ES6.
+If you do use it, beware you will bleed and feel the side effects of living on the edge.
+    * For the daring, check out [jspm](http://jspm.io/), [systemjs](systemjs) and use with either [bable](bable) or [typescript](typescript)

 For lots of code examples that show the style we want, see the [airbnb guide][airbnb].

 The MSS Guidelines will be the same with the following additional rules applied.

-### Test Facility
-We will be using:

-- Mocha / Chai for unit tests
-- Selenium (WebdriverJS) / Mocha / Chai for functional tests
-- PhantomJS / CasperJS for functional tests

 ### Idiomatic Style Manifesto
 0. Whitespace
     - 4-space soft indents are required.
 This means four spaces or four spaces representing a tab.
+    - Spaces not Tabs
+        - set up your text editor to always convert tabs into spaces
+    - EOL
+        - set up your text editor to always have trailing spaces on save

 0. Beautiful Syntax
     - 2.A - 2.C should not have `inner-space`.
 Refer to 2.D for a syntax
       without `inner-space`.
 Here is an example.
       ```javascript
       function foo(bar, baz) {
+          var i,
-          var qux = bar + baz;
+              qux = bar + baz;

           for (i = 0; i < 10; i++) {
               console.log(qux);